-This year, in previewing the 2020 combine, we decided to highlight one prospect at each position who needs to nail (at least) one phase of the combine.
+This year, in previewing the 2020 combine, we are highlighting one prospect at each position who needs to nail (at least) one phase of the combine.

-We also wanted to highlight one smaller-program prospect at each position who could make a bigger name for himself with a strong performance in Indianapolis.
+We also wanted to highlight one smaller-program prospect at each position who could make bigger names for themselves with strong performances in Indianapolis.

-The NFL scouting combine workouts begin Thursday and run through March 1.
+The NFL scouting combine workouts begin on Feb.
+27 and run through March 1.